aka411/tlsf-memory-allocator/README.md

 ### **3. The O(1) Lookup System**

-The TLSF allocator's speed comes from its two-level bitmap system.
+The core of the TLSF allocator's speed is its O(1) lookup system, which relies on a two-level hierarchy of bitmaps and free lists.
+The system is based on the find-first-set (FFS) operation, which efficiently locates the first set bit in a bitmask.

-- **First-Level (FL) Bitmap:** A bit is set if there is at least one free block in the corresponding size class.
+- **First-Level (FL) Bitmap:** A bit is set if at least one free block exists in the corresponding size class.

-- **Second-Level (SL) Bitmap:** For each first-level group, a second bitmap tracks free blocks in finer-grained subclasses.
+- **Second-Level (SL) Bitmap:** For each first-level group, a second bitmap tracks free blocks in more granular subclasses.

 By using a find-first-set (FFS) operation on these bitmaps, the allocator can locate the appropriate free list in constant time, allowing for extremely fast allocation and deallocation.